 The campgrounds are within the shade of coastal pine and cypress trees, protected from the ocean wind by towering sand dunes It's a short drive to the beach from the campground or a scenic quarter-mile hike on the Beach Trail.
 All overnight guests at the campground have access to flushing toilets and coin-operated showers.

 Overlooking Monterey Bay, Sunset State Beach has a generous seashore, perfect for year-round activities like fishing, picnicking, and piloting remote-control gliders.
 For big family events next to the ocean, two large shade ramadas can be reserved next to the beach.

 4. Seacliff State Beach

-A concrete oil tanker originally built for World War I, the S.S.
-Palo Alto was never used in military service.
+The S.S.
+Palo Alto was a concrete oil tanker originally built for World War I and never used in military service.
 Instead, the ship was sold and sailed to Santa Cruz, where it had a short walk-on entertainment status with dance halls and arcades.
 Following bankruptcy and the Great Depression, the ship began the slow process of sinking into the sea.
 Today, the concrete remnant is well photographed but inaccessible, and more popular than ever with the local bird population.

 Address: State Park Drive, Aptos, California

 Adjacent to the RV-exclusive Seacliff State Beach and the sunken S.S.
 Palo Alto, New Brighton State Beach is a campground popular with tents and small camper trailers.
 The campground sits atop a bluff with views of Monterey Bay and features over 100 sites, many within earshot of the ocean.

 All overnight guests at the campground have access to flushing toilets and coin-operated showers.The Pacific Migrations Visitor Center at the park highlights past inhabitants and settlers of the area.